neon-commits01/financial-intelligence-system/README.md

 ## Why this project?

-Financial news is full of context-specific language, so sentiment classification is not always as simple as looking for positive or negative words.
+Financial news contains a lot of domain-specific language, so sentiment classification is not always as simple as looking for positive or negative words.

 I started with a classical NLP baseline using **TF-IDF + Linear SVM**, then upgraded the system with **FinBERT** to see how much a financial-domain Transformer could improve the results.